werowe/mist/README.md

 ######Mist Scala Spark Job

-In order to prepare your job to be run on Mist you should extend scala `object` from MistJob and implement abstract method *doStuff* :
+In order to prepare your job to run on Mist you should extend scala `object` from MistJob and implement abstract method *doStuff* :

 ```scala
 def doStuff(context: SparkContext, parameters: Map[String, Any]): Map[String, Any] = ???